-Please provide an explanation of conceptual alternatives that were looked at in addressing the projects safety issues.
+Please attach a MATRIX of conceptual alternatives that were looked at in addressing the projects safety issues.
 A minimum of two (2) alternatives should be investigated, excluding the no-build alternative for a total of three (3) alternatives.
 For a systemic approach, countermeasures must address the geometric roadway features related to a specific crash type.